-Velocity recently published a robust comparison between their features and GitPrime's.
-If you're considering Velocity, I recommend checking out this page.
-It illustrates how Velocity shares with GitPrime a common thread of ideology, features, and even some design elements.
+Velocity recently published a robust comparison between their features and Pluralsight's.
+If you're considering Velocity, I recommend checking out their article.
+It illustrates how Velocity shares with Pluralsight a common thread of ideology, features, and design elements.
 For example, both offer a "commit activity log" that use shapes of various color and size to represent commit activity:

-In contrasting with GitPrime, the article points toward "Surfacing issues" as the area where the products diverge most.
+In contrasting with Pluralsight Flow, the article points toward "Surfacing issues" as the area where the products diverge most.
 In their words,

 A 50 developer team will pay $2,199 per month when billed annually (whereas a 51 developer team will pay $3,299/month 🤔)